goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** DOS attacks are very popular and relatively easy to conduct.
 Implement rate limiting using an external service such as cloud load balancers, cloud firewalls, nginx, [rate-limiter-flexible](https://www.npmjs.com/package/rate-limiter-flexible) package, or (for smaller and less critical apps) a rate-limiting middleware (e.g. [express-rate-limit](https://www.npmjs.com/package/express-rate-limit))

-**Otherwise:** An application could be subject to an attack resulting in a denial of service where real users receive a degraded or unavailable service.
+**Иначе:** An application could be subject to an attack resulting in a denial of service where real users receive a degraded or unavailable service.

 🔗 [**Read More: Implement rate limiting**](/sections/security/limitrequests.md)